 Lake on the Mountain defies all known geographical and geological theory.
 Discover one of Ontario’s natural wonders at Lake on the Mountain Park.
 Cloaked in mystery and legend, the turquoise lake is a source of amazement and a beautiful setting for activities in the park.

-Take in the outstanding view high above the Bay of Quinte as you enjoy a quiet picnic overlooking the lake and surrounding countryside.
+Take in the outstanding view high above Picton Bay as you enjoy a quiet picnic overlooking the lake and surrounding countryside.

 Bring along your camera to capture nature’s beauty while contemplating the secrets hidden in this truly memorable place.

 - located nearly 62 metres above the Bay of Quinte

 - this unusual lake has a constant flow of clean, fresh water

 - it defies all known geographical and geological theory